Training

 Content on this page:

-Your employer may pay for you to attend certain training courses so that you can perform your job better.
+Under a professional training contract, your employer may pay for you to attend certain training courses so that you can perform your job better.
 The full costs of this training that are paid for by your employer, including any accompanying books, travel and so on, will be tax-free to you.

 The tax-free nature of these payments includes the costs borne by your employer as regards work-related training within the whole range of practical or theoretical skills and competencies you are reasonably likely to need in your present or future jobs with your employer.
 It does not matter whether your employer bears the costs directly or instead you pay the costs and your employer then reimburses you.